canonical/pi-gadget/README.md

 the psplash subdirectory of this tree, adjust the "SPLASH=" option in psplash/config to point to this file and rebuild the gadget.

-To turn off the splash screen completely please edit config/cmdline.txt and remove the `splash` and the `vt.handoff=2` keywords from the default kernel commandline.
+To turn off the splash screen completely please edit configs/cmdline.txt and remove the `splash` and the `vt.handoff=2` keywords from the default kernel commandline.

 By default all tty's on HDMI are disabled (you can still configure the system via serial console).
-To turn this feature off, remove the keyword `nogetty` from cmdline.txt, this will bring back a text console on the HDMI screen.
+To turn this feature off, remove the keyword `nogetty` from configs/cmdline.txt, this will bring back a text console on the HDMI screen.

 ## Building